A to Z Library Services & Information

 Book Club in a Bag

 The Library offers a quick and easy way to hold a book discussion group: Book Club in a Bag.
+Book Club in a Bag kits are available for adults, teens, and tweens.
 Each kit contains ten copies of a popular book and information about the author and title, including discussion questions, all packaged into a sturdy zipper bag for you to carry.

 Donated materials become the property of the Library.
 Materials may be added to the collection or given to the Friends of the Library to be sold at their used book sales.
 Proceeds from the sale support Library projects and programs.
 A receipt for donated material is available at the Reference Desk.